betiol/weather-app/README.md

 ```

 This will start both the API and web application in development mode.
 The web application will be available at `http://localhost:5173` and the API at `http://localhost:3000`.

+## Live Deployment

+The application is deployed and available online:

+- **Frontend**: Deployed on Netlify with automatic deployment from the main branch
+- **Backend**: Deployed on Google Cloud Run with containerized deployment
+- **CI/CD**: GitHub Actions automatically builds and deploys both frontend and backend on every push to main

 ## Authentication